Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 - PyTest_087_HOOKS - a set of projects using the various hooks of PyTest with written explanations.
 - PyTest_08_PLUGIN - an app tpo prodoce a distributable plugin of the 'lsort by test name' hook project as well as using PyTester to test the plugin itself.
 - PyTest_09_CLI - testing a Typer CLI project.
-- PyTest_10_CI_CD - a CI/CD example to show how we can use GitHub actions to test our code base on multiple Python versions and OS as well as uisng Tox to test pur plugin across many Python versions.
+- PyTest_10_CI_CD - a CI/CD example to show how we can use GitHub actions to test our code base on multiple Python versions and OS as well as uisng Tox to test our plugin across many Python versions.

 ## Authenticity